Framing Difficulties in Quantum Mechanics

 \subsection{Difficulties}

-In a misconceptions view, students apply an incorrect model of a concept across a wide range of situations independent of the context\cite{Clement1982, McCloskey1983}.
-The core of conceptual understanding occurs by confronting the incorrect conception, and replacing the new concept.
+In a misconceptions or difficulties view, students apply an incorrect model of a concept across a wide range of situations independent of the context\cite{Clement1982, McCloskey1983}.
+The core of conceptual understanding occurs by confronting the incorrect conception, and replacing it with a new concept.
 This unitary view of students' reasoning guides our attention as researchers toward the identification of topics with which students have difficulties at the cost of missing students' epistemological changes\cite{Hammer1996morethan} because a difficulties view predicts a stable model of thinking that is repeatable, and does not account for sudden or contextual changes in the nature of student reasoning.

 A large number of students showing the same wrong answer to the same question implies a widespread difficulty in a certain topic; if the same difficulty presents across multiple questions or over time, it is robust.
 There have been many difficulties identified in quantum mechanics over the last 20 years across many different topics.
-For example, there are several sub-topic difficulties reported related to the topic of time dependence of the wave function: incorrect belief that the time evolution of a wave function is always via an overall phase factor of the type $e^\frac{-iEt}{\hbar}$; inability to differentiate between $e^\frac{-iHt}{\hbar}$ and $e^\frac{-iEt}{\hbar}$; and belief that for a time-independent Hamiltonian, the wave function does not depend on time\cite{Singh2015}.
+For example, there are several sub-topic difficulties reported related to the topic of time dependence of the wave function: incorrect belief that the time evolution of a wave function is always via an overall phase factor of the type $e^\frac{-iEt}{\hbar}$; inability to differentiate between $e^\frac{-iHt}{\hbar}$ and $e^\frac{-iEt}{\hbar}$; and belief that for a time-independent Hamiltonian, the wave function does not depend on time.\cite{Singh2015}

-Research into student difficulties is often focused on eliciting them in regular ways (possibly also involving the development of research-based conceptual assessments\cite{Madsen2017RBAI}), developing curricula to ameliorate or replace them, and iteratively improving the curricula.
+Research into student difficulties is often focused on eliciting those difficulties in regular ways (possibly also involving the development of research-based conceptual assessments\cite{Madsen2017RBAI}), developing curricula to ameliorate those difficulties, and iteratively improving the curricula.
 Common methods for the identification and documentation of difficulties are outlined in section \ref{sec:difficultiesmethods}; this paper is not concerned with the curriculum development or evaluation aspects of difficulties research.